ErpNetDocs/tech/modules/crm/pricing/bonus-programs/concepts/determine-bonus-program.md

 8. Whether the evaluated **Amount** satisfies **Condition Min Amount** / **Condition Max Amount**.
 9. Whether the document currency matches **Condition Document Currency**, when amount conditions are defined.
 10. Whether a higher-priority bonus program is applicable in the same context.
+11. Whether trade conditions are applied on the sales order and on the relevant sales order lines.

 Keep in mind that: